PanDAWMS/panda-server/README.txt

   * subtract N*250M from available space in brokerage
   * use tasktype2 for RW recalculation
   * allow transferring in updateJob
+  * use job stat per process group in brokerage

 * 0.0.5 (4/7/2009)
   * fixed broker_util to use proper python